ouspg/CompSec/Lab1_Fuzzing/README.md

 **Screenshot of the AFL status screen after stopping the fuzzer**

-**What do you think are the most significant pieces of information in the status screen?**
+**What do you think are the most significant pieces of information in the status screen?
+Why are they?**

 ---
 Did you find any crashes (you should)?
 Awesome!
 Next you need to reproduce one crash to see what went wrong.
 You can find the crashes where you specified the output folder when starting AFL fuzzer.
 Browse into the .../out/crashes folder, and take one .rtf file that caused crash under inspection.
 Runt unrtf with this file as you did with the example file earlier, but this time under Valgrind.
 Take a look at the Valgrind [documentation](http://valgrind.org/docs/manual/quick-start.html) for help.